mindsharelabs/meteor-accounts-wordpress/README.md

 Make sure Permalinks are not default

+## Hosting

+    To use it set up a wordpress site on your webhost.
+    1. Make sure it's an https:// site.
+You'll want your own certificate, but there is a way to disable this in the plugin (at your own risk).

+    2. Install and configure the commercial WP Oauth Server plugin.
+      a.

+    Set up a wordpress install on your webhost an dinstal Configure your Wordpress client:

 ## Configuring

 1. Configure via popup screen that appears when server is first run